Focus Talks CVE Feed Blog Whitepapers Compliance Disclosure Policy Contact

 Independent Mobile & IoT Vulnerability Research

-Actuator Security is an cybersecurity research lab dedicated to strengthening resilience across Mobile and IoT technologies that people rely on every day.
+Actuator Security is a cybersecurity research lab dedicated to strengthening resilience across Mobile and IoT technologies that people rely on every day.

 All findings are responsibly disclosed to affected vendors-following a 90-day coordinated disclosure process in alignment with Google's Project Zero’s reporting guidelines.